andmoredev/andmoredev/content/blog/how-to-run-aws-sdk-with-sso.md

 C:\> setx AWS_REGION us-east-1
 ```

-While being authenticated via SSO and having the necessary environment variables setup you can instantiate the client as shown below.
+You can now use any client by initializing it as shown below.
 ```javascript
   const { SecretsManagerClient } = require('@aws-sdk/client-secrets-manager');
   const secretsManagerClient = new SecretsManagerClient();
 ```

-There are more Environment Variables that you can set in you terminal but as I mentioned, you can simplify your local execution by using the profile setup.
+There are more environment variables that you can set in you terminal to accomplish different things, but I wasn't able to find a consolidated list of the ones that are available to use.

-## Getting Credentials in code
+## Getting credentials in code
-Another way to provide the credentials to the SDK is by using the **credentials-provider** class from the SDK.
+Another way to provide the credentials to the SDK is by using the **credentials-provider** class.
 This requires your code to be aware of any parameters you need to set.
-To make this work the same way as the Environment Variable route you will need to provide the *profile* as an input to your code.
+To make this work the same way as the environment variable route you will need to provide the *profile* as an input in your code.

-As with the Environment Variables, I couldn't get it to use the default region set in the *config* file so you will also need to provide the region as an input.
+*As with the environment variables, I couldn't get it to use the default region set in the *config* file so you will also need to provide the region as an input.*

-Once you are signed in to a specific profile by doing `aws sso login --profile my-profile`, you can get the credentials using the `credential-providers` package as shown below.
-If using the *default* you can start the clients the same way as with Environment Variables.
+Once you signed in to a specific profile by doing `aws sso login --profile my-profile`, you can get the credentials using the `credential-providers` package as shown below (If using the *default* profile you can start the client the same way than with environment variables)

 ```javascript
   const { SecretsManagerClient } = require('@aws-sdk/client-secrets-manager');